WeDriveU’s President/CEO Erick Van Wagenen Talks Contracting and More

 Are there international innovations to which you think the U.S. transit market should pay more attention?

-There are always interesting developments globally, but the U.S. has made significant strides in recent years, particularly coming out of COVID.
+There are always interesting developments globally, but the U.S. has made significant strides in recent years, particularly since COVID.
 How agencies responded to that challenge, adapted quickly, and modernized operations was impressive.

 Europe often gets highlighted for transit innovation, but U.S. agencies have shown real leadership lately.
 They’ve been resilient, adaptable, and willing to try new things.
-So while there are always ideas to borrow internationally, we’re also doing a good job pushing innovation here at home.
+So while there are always ideas to borrow from abroad, we’re also doing a good job of pushing innovation here at home.

 Training Today's Workforce for Tomorrow and Other Challenges